gazbert/bxbot/README.md

 Issues and new features are managed using the project [Issue Tracker](https://github.com/gazbert/bxbot/issues) - submit bugs here.

 You are welcome to take on new features or fix bugs!
 See [here](CONTRIBUTING.md) for how to get involved.

-There's also a channel on [Gitter](https://gitter.im/BX-bot/Lobby) for all things BX-bot :-)

 ## User Guide